wdzeng/image/README.md

 ## Prerequisites

-- Dockerfile is placed at repository root.
+- Dockerfile is placed at repository root location.

 ## Usage